 Mickey or Minnie Sink

-For comparison’s sake, the same restaurant sells a traditional sundae with two scoops of ice cream with three toppings for $10.
-So, you’re mostly paying for the souvenir sink on this one.
+For comparison’s sake, the same restaurant sells a traditional sundae with three scoops of ice cream with 1 toppings (in addition to whipped cream, toasted almonds, and a cherry) for $10.
+You’re mostly paying for the souvenir sink on this one.
 But, hey, it is pretty cute…if you’re into eating out of Disney character pants that is.

 Jumbo Turkey Leg